libmir/D-YAML/docs/tutorials/custom_types.md

 ```

 First, we need our type to have an appropriate constructor.
 The constructor
-will take a const *Node* to construct from.
+will take a const *YamlAlgebraic* to construct from.
 The node is guaranteed to
-contain either a *string*, an array of *Node* or of *Node.Pair*,
+contain either a *string*, an array of *YamlAlgebraic* or of *YamlPair*,
 depending on whether we're constructing our value from a scalar,
 sequence, or mapping, respectively.